NounHousehold

 What Does “duyan” Mean in Bisaya?

 In Bisaya (Cebuano), duyan translates to hammock / baby cradle / swing.
-The word has multiple closely related meanings: hammock, baby cradle, swing, all used depending on context.
+The word covers closely related meanings — hammock, baby cradle, swing — the right one depends on context.

 Bisaya word